16 min read · Pillar Guide

 Key takeaways

-• Hardie is the West's default fiber cement, but install discipline outranks the brand
+- Hardie is the West's default fiber cement, but install discipline outranks the brand every time

-• Specify the region-correct HZ10 product line in California
+- Specify the region-correct HZ10 product line in California — it's a warranty condition, not a preference

-• Factory ColorPlus dramatically outlasts field paint under California UV
+- Factory ColorPlus dramatically outlasts field paint under California UV and saves a repaint cycle

-• Insufficient ground/roof clearance is the #1 premature-failure cause and voids warranty
+- Insufficient ground/roof clearance is the #1 premature-failure cause and voids the warranty

-• On fire/mountain parcels, Hardie is the baseline — not the whole hardened system
+- On fire and mountain parcels, Hardie is the baseline within a hardened envelope, not the entire system

 FAQ